rsabec/rsabec.github.io/_posts/2024-08-10-Basic-Bread-NoKnead.markdown

 	12 oz water with dry ingredients in mixing bowl

-# -PLace in container to raise 18 hours-
+# -Place in container to raise 18 hours-

 	18 hours at room temperature- you may extend time in fridge if needed .